Olga Briscorn: Abuse of peasants

 Life wasn't any easier for those who worked the land, as they were forced to work on Briscorn's land exclusively.
-As a result, serfs were unable to grow crops of their own, and then starved along with their families.
+As a result, serfs were unable to grow crops of their own, and often starved along with their families.

 Patronage

 Despite her notoriety, the Kursk Saltychikha was also famous for her piety and patronage of the arts: she built large temples and churches, and granted alms to the poor.
 In the village of Pyataya Gora, the church built by Briscorn in 1826 has been preserved to this day.

 Family and children

 Olga Konstantinovna's first marriage was to the rich Yekatinoslav marshal of nobility Ananiy Gerasimovich Strukov.
 Three children were produced from this marriage: